High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity: Experiments

 The $2^\text{nd}$, $3^\text{rd}$, and $4\ord{}$ rows of Table \ref{tab:abl2} illustrate the varying impacts of different few-step denoising paradigms.
 Our approach, as mentioned in the paper, is reflected in the $2^\text{nd}$ row.
 The $4\ord{}$ row represents a fixed two-step denoising paradigm with timesteps [999, 499] used for both training and testing, which, compared to the second row, shows a slightly better accuracy but at the expense of doubled inference and training time.
 The $3^\text{rd}$ row modifies the $4\ord{}$ by introducing a random timestep selection from (999, 499) during training, followed by a one-step denoising process.
 During testing, a fixed two-step denoising procedure is employed, using the timesteps [999, 499].
 While this approach reduces training time, it results in lower accuracy than the $2^\text{nd}$ row.
 The performance decrease is probably because the model wasn't consistently trained for the specific two-step denoising needed at test time.

 The last two rows of Table \ref{tab:abl2} demonstrate the comparative efficacy between one-step denoising paradigms and traditional multi-step approaches~\citep{marigold2024,sd} in the context of high-precision, HR object segmentation.
 The final row, which employs a random timestep between 0 and 1000 to introduce noise into the mask latent during training, followed by a ten-step denoising process during testing, similar to~\citep{marigold2024}, yields significantly lower results than one-step paradigms.
-This diminished performance is attributed to the increased prediction variance stemming from the model's exposure to inconsistent data distributions during training.
+This diminished performance is attributed to the randomness of multi-step denoising, where stochastic variations are progressively amplified at each step.
+This leads to increased unpredictability and generative characteristics, conflicting with the deterministic nature of binary segmentation tasks that require unambiguous outputs.

 \textbf{Comparison of Different Interaction Methods in DBIA} To compare the differences in cross-domain interaction methods between our approach and~\citep{fu2024geowizard}, we replaced the interaction method in the additional cross-attention mechanism of DBIA with a fusion-oriented approach similar to that used in~\citep{fu2024geowizard}.
 As shown in the $2^\text{nd}$ line, our targeted interaction is more likely to boost generation accuracy and enhance information exchange.